 On August 20, 2015, we completed the purchase of 100% of the shares of One World Foods, Inc., owner of the Stubb's brand of barbeque products (Stubb's), a privately held company located in Austin, Texas.
 Stubb's is the leading premium barbeque sauce brand in the U.S. In addition to sauces, Stubb's products include marinades, rubs and skillet sauces.
 Its addition will expand the breadth of value-added products in our consumer segment.
 At the time of acquisition, annual sales of Stubb's were approximately \$30 million.
-The purchase price for Stubb's was \$99.4 million, subject to certain closing adjustments, and was financed with a combination of cash and short-term borrowings.
-As of the acquisition date, a preliminary valuation of the acquired net assets of Stubb's resulted in \$5.4 million allocated to tangible assets acquired (less \$12.4 million allocated to liabilities assumed), \$13.3 million allocated to indefinite lived brand asset, \$12.5 million allocated to definite lived intangible assets with a weighted-average life of 14.3 years and \$80.6 million allocated to goodwill.
+The purchase price for Stubb's was \$99.4 million, net of cash acquired of \$0.8 million, and was financed with a combination of cash and short-term borrowings.
+During the third quarter of 2016, we completed the final valuation of the Stubb's acquisition, which resulted in the following changes from the preliminary valuation to the acquired assets and liabilities: (i) the indefinite lived brand asset increased by \$13.8 million to \$27.1 million; (ii) definite lived intangible assets increased by \$11.9 million to \$24.4 million (with a weighted average life of 13.9 years); (iii) tangible assets acquired increased by \$0.3 million to \$5.7 million; (iv) liabilities assumed (including the deferred tax liabilities associated with identified intangible assets) increased by \$7.0 million to \$19.4 million; and (v) goodwill decreased by \$19.0 million to \$61.6 million.
+As a result of these changes in the final valuation, amortization expense of definite lived intangible assets increased by \$0.9 million.
 Goodwill related to the Stubb's acquisition, which is not deductible for tax purposes, primarily represents the intangible assets that do not qualify for separate recognition, such as the value of leveraging our brand building expertise, our insights in demand from consumers for unique and authentic barbeque and grilling flavors, and our supply chain capabilities, as well as expected synergies from the combined operations and assembled workforce.
-The preliminary valuation, based on a comparison of acquisitions of similar consumer businesses, provided average percentages of purchase prices assigned to goodwill and other identifiable intangible assets, which we used to initially value the Stubb's acquisition.
-We expect to finalize the determination of the fair value of the acquired net assets of Stubb's during the third quarter 2016.
-Stubb's has been included in our consumer segment since its acquisition.
+With the completion of the final valuation of Stubb's, we have elected